 medicines used to treat some heart conditions such as digoxin and amiodarone

-mantadine, a medicine commonly used to treat Parkinson's disease
+amantadine, a medicine commonly used to treat the influenza virus and Parkinson's

 urinary acidifiers (for kidney conditions)